awards, rewards and glossy pages

-Reblogged from think | architect:
+think | architect

 Okay, I promised myself I would leave this alone.
-But I can't help myself, so pardon my sarcasm and generalization ahead.
+But I can’t help myself, so pardon my sarcasm and generalization ahead.
 Glossy magazine awards and AIA award programs showcase amazing unique houses each year.
 We love them, yet hate them.
 These edgy projects are part of a self-perpetuating cycle where the juries choose their favorites each year rather than consider the broader public’s opinion.
+It’s an architectural equivalent to Amish friendship bread that never ends.

 Leave a Reply